zemandic/kubernetes-ingress/docs/content/tutorials/nic-osm.md

         openservicemesh.io/inbound-port-exclusion-list: "80,443"
 ```

-This annotation is *required* when injecting envoy sidecar into NGINX Ingress controller.
+This annotation is *required* when injecting envoy sidecar into NGINX Ingress Controller.

 `InboundPortExclusionList` defines a global list of ports to exclude from inbound traffic interception by the sidecar proxy.